Event Contingency Plan

 Events Event Planning

-Prepared responses for potential problems that could disrupt an event.
+Prepared responses for potential problems that could disrupt an event, enabling quick decision-making to minimize guest impact and losses.

 Definition